NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

      Examples of operations are ==, !=, >, >=, etc. Additionally, when
      comparing to a list, "oper" can be set to "isin" or "isnotin" to filter by values in the list or not in the list, respectively.
+     This cannot be specified if 'filter_string' is specified.
      Example: {'state_name':{'oper':'isin','value':['CO']},
      'WS':{'oper':'<','value':1}}
    * **filter_string:** This is a string used to filter the paired data sent to the plotting routine.
 The result is the same as using filter_dict.
      This uses the pandas query method on the paired dataset.
+     This cannot be specified if 'filter_dict' is specified.
      Example: state_name in ['CO'] and WS < 1
    * **rem_obs_by_nan_pct:** Specify as dictionary with keys 'group_var',
      'pct_cutoff' and 'times'.
 If specified, removes all instances of